Nissan Maxima: Eighth generation (2016)

 This generation Maxima made its debut in China at the 2015 Guangzhou Auto Show with the Chinese name 西玛, which they used as the previous generation Nissan Cima.

 An updated Maxima was revealed at the 2018 LA Auto Show and released later that year.

-The Maxima for Mexico was facelifted on July 9, 2019.
-It is offered in the Advance, SR, and Exclusive trim lines.
+The Maxima for Mexico received a facelift on July 9, 2019.
+It was offered in the Advance, SR, and Exclusive trim lines.

 The Nissan Maxima was discontinued from the Mexican market after the 2020 model year.
-For the US and Canada, Nissan plans to end production of the Maxima in 2023.
-However, the Maxima name could be used on an upcoming electric sedan which will get an Infiniti equivalent.
+For the US and Canada, Nissan ended production of the Maxima in 2023.
+The Maxima name was planned to be used on a future electric sedan, which was also intended to receive an Infiniti counterpart.
+However, in 2025, Nissan scrapped plans to develop two electric sedans for the US, citing the declining sedan market, thus ending speculation of the return of the Maxima name.